 Not in the mood to move much?
 Take in a show at one of the area entertainment venues.
 See classic movies at the Plaza Theatre, it’s hard to miss the giant sign.
-During the Summer the city offers free music by the river almost every week, with most weekends having a festival too.
+During the summer the city offers free music by the river almost every week, with most weekends having a festival too.
 While the city is great for families, the ‘burg caters to the adults too.

-Plenty of bars, and two breweries are great place to meet people and hang out with friends.
+Plenty of bars and two breweries are great place to meet people and hang out with friends.
 A few of them have live music.
-Through out the year the city sponsors events aimed at the kid in the all adults.
+Throughout the year the city sponsors events aimed at the kid in the all adults.
 The most popular is Boo in the ‘Burg, a chance for adults to go trick or treating in their own way.

 Food, fun, and entertainment can all be found in downtown Miamisburg.
 Come for a meal, stay for the day.
 It is one of Ohio’s many treasures.